By Jeff Sheppard 21 Jan 2018 no comment 1192 Views

 Also, regular chiropractic maintenance care helps our patients function at their best.
 Chiropractic care is not only for people who are in pain.
 It is also for people who want to take care of their bodies and avoid problems down the road.

 Just as most people have a dentist, an optometrist and a family doctor, so too should everyone have a regular chiropractor!
-If you don’t have a regular chiropractor yet, Sheppard Chiropractic and Laser Healing is accepting new patients.
+If you don’t have a regular chiropractor yet, Sheppard Chiropractic Centre is accepting new patients.
 If you’re already a patient, but we haven’t seen you for some time, it’s time to book your next appointment.
 You can reach us at (506) 635-8182 or (506) 847-7172.